Richard Lupat, Bioinformatician, PeterMac

 |Walter and Eliza Hall Institute of Medical Research||COLLABORATOR|

-PeterMac / WEHI / Melbourne Bioinformatics (University of Melbourne) co-funding
+PeterMac / WEHI / Melbourne Bioinformatics (University of Melbourne) / Australian BioCommons (via ARDC BYOD Expansion Project) co-funding

-In September 2018, talented software engineer, Michael Franklin, joined us to work on a new collaborative project between Peter MacCallum Cancer Centre (Richard Lupat and Jason Li), Melbourne Bioinformatics (Daniel Park and Bernard Pope) and WEHI (Evan Thomas).
-This Portable Pipelines Project (PPP) anticipates the complex needs of cancer researchers as whole genome sequencing (WGS) becomes a routine in research and part of standard clinical evaluation of disease.
-It is expected that at the conclusion of the project (18 months), Precinct researchers will have access to a modular, portable bioinformatics pipeline system, capable of meeting current and future needs of WGS analysis.
+The Portable Pipelines Project (PPP) is a collaborative project between Peter MacCallum Cancer Centre, Melbourne Bioinformatics, WEHI and the Australian BioCommons that anticipates the complex needs of cancer (and other) researchers as whole genome sequencing (WGS) becomes routine in research and part of standard clinical evaluation of disease.
+It will do this by providing researchers with a modular, portable bioinformatics pipeline production and sharing system, capable of meeting current and future needs of WGS analysis.

 Bench scientists working in cancer genomics are increasingly reliant upon data scientists.
 Data scientists in turn need to be able to choose the best practice analysis tools, problem-solve how to maximise access to scarce compute resources and bring their data management and curation discipline which is increasingly required for sharing data for publication, collaboration and reproducibility.
 This project aims to help with these problems through the development of Janis, a productivity framework implemented in Python with a simple API for the creation and translation of modular and robust portable pipelines using preeminent workflow descriptions that adhere to current standards, including Common Workflow Development language (CWL), Workflow Development Language (WDL), NextFlow and Galaxy.
 This allows workflows to be run on multiple computing platforms without the need to rewrite to accommodate multiple hardware systems from local HPC to cloud.